THE FUTURE NEVER STANDS STILL

 80 or higher

 In accordance with relevant compliance, Strathcona has agreements and relationships with a number of International Student Agents in China, Hong Kong, Thailand, Korea and more.

 If a student requires Strathcona to issue a Confirmation of Appropriate Accommodation and Welfare document (CAAW) as part of their visa application, they will be required to meet the following conditions for the entire period they are enrolled at Strathcona :

 - The student will be required to stay in homestay accommodation or with a relative (over 25 years of age) approved by the School, regardless of their age, for the entire period they are enrolled at the School.

-- The student will be required to have an approved guardian appointed by Strathcona for the entire period they are enrolled at the School regardless of age.
-Strathcona engages the services of International Student Alliance (ISA) Guardian & Welfare Service, to provide guardians for visiting students.
+- The student will be required to have an approved local support person appointed by Strathcona for the entire period they are enrolled at the School regardless of age.
+Strathcona engages the services of International Student Alliance (ISA) Guardian & Welfare Service, to provide local support persons for international students.
 This service is compulsory and not negotiable.